Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Related Work

 Fairness judgments have been found to vary with the \emph{decision context}.
 When comparing the perceived fairness of human and algorithmic decisions, \citet{lee2018understanding} found a preference for human decisions in tasks perceived as requiring human skills, such as work evaluation, but no difference in ``mechanical tasks'', such as work assignment. \citet{nagtegaal2021impact} found that people perceive human decisions as more fair in high-complexity tasks, while favoring algorithmic ones in low-complexity tasks.
 On the other hand, \citet{araujo2020ai} found a preference for algorithmic decisions in high-stakes health and justice decisions.

-A different line of research studied how fairness judgments vary with respect to the properties of the \emph{decision-making algorithm}.
-For instance, in terms of the relationship between explainability and perceived fairness, some research found a positive correlation \cite{shin2021effects}, and other found that this effect depends on the type of explanation that is provided \cite{binns2018s}.
-Other work studied how the properties of the features used by the algorithm impact its fairness.
-The perceived fairness of using a feature is positively correlated with its impact on predictive accuracy, perceived relevance, volitionality, and causal relationship with outcomes.
-On the other hand, features that increase demographic disparity in predictions or are judged to be privacy sensitive are perceived as less fair to be used \cite{grgic2016case, grgic2018beyond,grgic2018human}.
+A different line of research studied how fairness judgments vary with respect to the properties of the \emph{decision-support algorithm}. \citet{shin2021effects} found a positive correlation between explainability and perceived fairness, and \citet{binns2018s} found that this effect depends on the type of explanation provided.
+Other work focused on the perceived fairness of using specific features for making algorithmic predictions \cite{grgic2016case, grgic2018beyond,grgic2018human}.
+A feature's perceived fairness is positively correlated with its impact on predictive accuracy, perceived relevance, volitionality, and causal relationship with outcomes.
+On the other hand, features that increase demographic disparity in predictions or are deemed privacy sensitive are perceived as less fair to be used.
 We build upon this line of work, exploring whether the variance in people's judgments about the fairness of using features can be explained not only by the properties of features, but by people's \emph{individual characteristics}.

 \xhdr{Individual Characteristics and Algorithmic Fairness} \citet{araujo2020ai} studied the association between individual characteristics and the perceived fairness of using algorithms in the health, media, and justice domains.
 They did not find demographics (age, gender and education) to be significantly associated with fairness judgments.
-However, the respondents' domain-specific knowledge, beliefs about equality, and online self-efficacy were positively correlated with fairness judgments, while privacy concerns exhibited a negative correlation. \citet{wang2020factors} studied the fairness perceptions of MTurk workers in the context of an algorithm designed to award Master qualifications on MTurk.
-They found evidence of egocentric bias, with people perceiving algorithms that assign them negative outcomes as less fair.
+However, the respondents' domain-specific knowledge, beliefs about equality, and online self-efficacy were positively correlated with fairness judgments, while privacy concerns exhibited a negative correlation. \citet{wang2020factors} studied the fairness perceptions of crowdworkers in the context of an algorithm designed to award Master qualifications on MTurk.
+They found evidence of egocentric effects, with people perceiving algorithms that assign them negative outcomes as less fair.
 This effect was stronger for women and less educated participants.
-However, they did not observe a main effect of demographics (gender, education, age) on fairness judgments.
+However, they did not observe a main effect of demographics (gender, education, age) on fairness judgments but only this interaction effect.